-"Scholarships enable our students to realize their full potential, both in and out of the classroom, and endowed funding enables the university to support our students in perpetuity," President Mark S. Wrighton said.
-"This undergraduate, need-based scholarship match is a critical piece of our commitment to increasing access and retention to the George Washington University for talented students, regardless of financial means.
-I am excited by what this effort can achieve for GW students now and for years to come."
+'Scholarships enable our students to realize their full potential, both in and out of the university to support our students in perpetuity," President Mark S. Wrighton said.
+"This undergraduate, need-based scholarship match is a critical piece of our excited by what this effort can achieve for GW students now and for years to come."